Apoorv7/Django-PizzaApi-App/README.md

     ```
 ## Api links to Retrieve, Delete, Add and Alter data to database

-* For Retriving all data :-
-* Note that port number can vary depending on your localhost
+* For Retriving all data :- ( Note : The port number can vary depending on your localhost )
     ```
     http://localhost:8000/api/pizzalist/
     ```